shadowpbx/Blog/_posts/2026-03-27-Chrome-Crash-Fix.md

 ---

-> **The Short Version:** If you are running a high-end Intel processor (like the **i7-13700K**) on Linux with a massive **128GB RAM** configuration, you have likely encountered application failures.
+**The Short Version:** If you are running a high-end Intel processor (like the **i7-13700K**) on Linux with a massive **128GB RAM** configuration, you have likely encountered application failures.
 This is not a driver issue; it is a hardware-level power management failure.
+{: .summary-box}

 ## 🛠️ The "Magic" Stability Blueprint